Team-6-OBS/Team_6_OBS/README.md

 Otherwise create an account for yourself

-You can see the token in a dropdown menu after a successful login
+You can see the token in a dropdown menu after a successful login and copy paste by viewing the post request response to /login

 Tokens last for an hour before expiring